NakhlehLab/MaCroDNA/README.md

 **MaCroDNA Installation**

-`pip install MaCroDNA==0.0.1`
+MaCroDNA is under the directory `src/MaCroDNA/macrodna.py`

 **Installation Test**

-After installing MaCroDNA, you can test the installation using the following code in python
+You can test the installation using the following code in python

 ````
 $ python